Chicken Enchiladas With Homemade Red Enchilada Sauce

 Learn from others' mistakes for perfect results

-• Not toasting the chili peppers, which can make the sauce bitter.
+• Not toasting the chili peppers enough, which can make the sauce taste flat.

-• Overfilling the tortillas, which can cause them to burst open.
+• Overfilling the tortillas, which makes them hard to roll and can cause them to burst.

 Meal Prep & Storage